 Clean audits over the past four years with no material findings.

-Average average daily attendance of 96.5% or higher over the last four years.
+Average daily attendance of 96.5% or higher over the last four years.

 Developed and utilize a high-functioning School Site Council (SSC) that is integrally involved in the LCAP process and on select programmatic, facility, and compliance reviews.